thepostio/thepostio-content/articles/some-code/index.md

   if (someArg === 42) {
     return false
   } else {
-    console.log('This is a nice message.')
+    console.log('This is a nice message!')
     return true
   }
 }